arnavb/cpp14-project-template/doc/setting_up_ci.md

 \section codecov Codecov.io

 Codecov is a tool that is used for hosting code coverage.
 The code coverage in this project is generated using a module `cmake/Modules/CodeCoverage.cmake` which uses LCOV/Genhtml to create coverage reports.
 This report is then uploaded to codecov.io at the end of every successful Travis build.
+In order to get your project on codecov.io, it needs to be enabled on their website and it, along with Travis CI, will take care of all the rest!

 \section coverity_scan Coverity Scan